-- You must send the other party (or parties) a copy of your Petition for Leave to Appeal and the appendix. - See the "What do I do after I fill out the Petition for Leave to Appeal?" section below for more instructions.
+- You must send the other party (or parties) a copy of your Petition for Leave to Appeal and the appendix. - Say how you are sending your Petition for Leave to Appeal to the other parties (see Step 1 below).

 Appendix